 YetaWF (pronounced "Yet Another Web Framework") is a new open source product, developed by Mike van der Meulen (Softel vdm, Inc.).
-It was used to develop and host the company's own site, the LinksWithPics service, the WEO Report service (now discontinued), this site and various other sites.
+It was used to develop and host the company's own site, the ubackup.io scheduled database backup service, the www.LegacyFax.com fax service, the www.StatusPie.com Website Uptime Monitoring service, the LinksWithPics service, this site and various other sites.

 For the site administrator, it offers site management, automated backups, easy version upgrades, scheduled tasks and of course complete control over user/role authorizations.